rpaschoal/ng-chat/README.md

 #### Implement your ChatAdapter:

-In order to instruct this module in how to send and receive messages within your software, you will have to implement your own ChatAdapter.
+In order to instruct this module on how to send and receive messages within your software, you will have to implement your own ChatAdapter.
 The class that you will be implementing is the one that you must provide as an instance to the [adapter] setting of the module discussed above.

 This package exposes a ChatAdapter abstract class which you can import on your new class file definition: